ogadaki/zed/doc/design.md

 ```

 On firefox there are some "syntax errors" when importing modules.
 It doesn't
-harm and it is known issue
+harm and it is a known issue
 https://github.com/ModuleLoader/es6-module-loader/issues/227).